Spica-Vir/Spica-Vir.github.io/_posts/2022-01-26-Create a new environment in Anaconda3.md

 # Create & setup a python environment
 ## Command list
-- Create a new environment
+Create a new environment
-The 'base' environment is the default environment of Anaconda python, corresponding to the interpreter in the install root.
+: The 'base' environment is the default environment of Anaconda python, corresponding to the interpreter in the install root.
 The following command is used to create a python 3.6 environment named as 'py36ase':

 ``` console
 > conda create -n py36ase python=3.6
 ```

-The interpreter of the created environment is saved in the subfolder of install root: 'env/py36ase'
+: The interpreter of the created environment is saved in the subfolder of install root: 'env/py36ase'

-- List installed packages/environments
+**List installed packages/environments**

 ``` console
 > conda list